saleemrashid/frida-sslkeylog/README.md

 for Wireshark, from a process using dynamically linked OpenSSL (or BoringSSL).

-This should include Java code on Android, or apps that bundle their own OpenSSL (or BoringSSL) dynamic library.
-But it does not support statically linked OpenSSL (or BoringSSL).
+This should include Java code on Android, or apps that bundle their own OpenSSL (or BoringSSL) dynamic library. **But it does not support statically linked OpenSSL (or BoringSSL), or applications using alternative libraries such as Mozilla NSS.**

 This uses a Wireshark variant of the key log format, instead of the `CLIENT_RANDOM` label.
 This is because the Session ID and Master Key can be